LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Introduction

-To find answer, we conducted a three-phase study with 347 participants from India and the United States, recruited via Prolific.
-In Phase 1, participants first shared their perceptions of constructiveness and wrote constructive comments on the same homophobic and Islamophobic threads.
+To find answer, we conducted a three-phase study with 465 participants from India and the United States, recruited via Prolific.
+In Phase 1, participants responded to the same homophobic and Islamophobic threads by writing either a regular comment (baseline condition) or a constructive comment (constructive condition).
 In Phase 2, we introduced the intervention: we used GPT-4 to rewrite participants' comments from Phase 1 constructively.
-We also invited additional participants, who wrote an initial constructive comment and then used GPT-4 for rewriting their comments constructively.
+We also invited additional participants, who wrote an initial comment and then used GPT-4 for rewriting their comments constructively.
 Together, these steps yielded our pairs of human-written and LLM-rewritten constructive comments.
 We analyzed the underlying values in these comments based on Schwartz's theory of basic human values~\cite{Schwartz-1994}.
 Finally, in Phase 3 we evaluated perceived alignment.
-A new group of participants, distinct from those in Phases 1 and 2, reviewed the human-written and LLM-rewritten comment pairs and indicated which better aligned with their own values.
+A new group of participants, distinct from those in Phases 1 and 2, reviewed the human-written and LLM-rewritten comment pairs and indicated which one better aligned with their own values.